joycherotich/Figma-Review/README.md

-# How To Review UI Kit Component
+# Design Review Checklist to Perform Effective Branch Reviews in Figma
-Below is a checklist that organize specific criteria to validate across categories like composition, properties, behaviors and content.
+Below is a checklist that organize specific criteria to validate across categories like composition, variants, properties, behaviors and content.

-1. Metadata
-2. Composition — Base, slots, and nested components
-3. Anatomy
-4. Color styles
-5. Text styles
-6. Content
-7. Spacing
-8. Layout
-9. Properties
-10. Composition—Base, sub, and nested components
-11. Behaviors

 ### 1. Metadata